theolivenbaum/resin/README.md

 <a name="top" id="top"></a>
 # Resin
-Solve your full-text search problem or your big data analysis task with Resin, a code base derived from seven years of iteratively refactoring Lucene.Net down to what is now __a fast and efficient search framework__ made up of around 10 small and comprehensive classes.
-The intent of leaving legacy code and java inheritance behind is to make it possible for the .Net community to eventually [catch up](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/) with the Lucene core team and be able to use cutting-edge search tech.
+Solve your full-text search problem or your big data analysis task with Resin, a code base derived from seven years of iteratively refactoring Lucene.Net down to what is now __a fast, lean and efficient search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
+Resin is inspired by Lucene but leaves legacy code and java inheritance behind and finally makes it possible for .net programmers to be able to use [cutting-edge search tech](http://opensourceconnections.com/blog/2015/10/16/bm25-the-next-generation-of-lucene-relevation/).

 When looking at the problem of search for a long time you come to realize, there is only one right way to solve the issue of information retreival.
 Resin shall be the most efficient.